mendix/docs/developerportal/deploy/environments-details.md

 * **Edit** the runtime setting
 * **Delete** the runtime settings

-For more information about runtime settings, read the [Custom Settings](/refguide/custom-settings) documentation.
+For more information about runtime settings, read the [Custom Settings](/refguide/custom-settings) and [Tricky Custom Settings in Mendix Runtime](/howtogeneral/support/mendix-customsettings-tricky) documentation.

-## 7 Maintenance
+## 7 Maintenance tab

    ![](attachments/maintenance.png)